-CRITICAL ELEMENT # 7 : Classroom Management Systems
+CRITICAL ELEMENT #7: Classroom Management Systems

 7A.
-ALL teachers implement an effective Tier 1 classroom management system: Our students do not get referrals
+ALL teachers implement an effective Tier 1 classroom management system:

 Which evidence-based classroom management system is supported by your school's administration and is expected to be implemented schoolwide?
-(Class Dojo, LEAPs, HERO, Cloud 9, etc. are tools, not classroom systems) All the strategies and procedures that used to train teachers are based on the basic principles of Applied Behavior Analysis.
-Behavior Specialists conduct trainings throughout the year and do hands on training in individual classrooms as needed.
-If other, name the evidence-based classroom management system: Click here to enter name of system.
+(Class Dojo, LEAPs, HERO, Cloud 9, etc. are tools, not classroom systems) ☐ CHAMPs ☐ PBIS Classroom Management ☐ Administration does not expect an evidence-based classroom management system to be implemented by teachers this year (your school will need to adopt one next year) ☐ Other (complete below) If other, name the evidence-based classroom management system: Click here to enter name of system.
 CHAMPs is the district-supported, evidence-based universal classroom management system for all teachers.
-Would your Principal like to be contacted to learn about CHAMPs professional development? □ Yes □ No
+Would your Principal like to be contacted to learn about CHAMPs professional development? ⊠ Yes □ No

-7B.
-Fidelity of staff implementation of school-wide classroom management systems

-What data collection tool does your school leadership team use to monitor and evaluate your teacher's classroom management skills?
-(Measure staff skills, not student outcomes) ☐ CHAMPs 7 Up Checklist ☐ CHAMPs Classroom Check Up (CCU) □ PBIS Classroom Assistance Tool (CAT) □ PBIS Walkthrough ☑ Marzano's Domain 1, Design Questions 5, 6, 7, 8, 9 ☐ Fidelity of staff classroom management implementation is not monitored to determine training needs this year (you will need to adopt a tool and plan next year) ☐ Other (specify): Explain how this data is collected and analyzed by your school leadership team as a universal screening across teachers to determine the need for classroom management training: Fidelity of Implementation Plan: (3-4 sentences)
+/B. Fidelity of staff implementation of school-wide classroom management systems What data collection tool does your school leadership team use to monitor and evaluate your teacher's classroom management skills?
+(Measure staff skills, not student outcomes) ☐ CHAMPs 7 Up Checklist ☐ CHAMPs Classroom Check Up (CCU) ☐ PBIS Classroom Assistance Tool (CAT) ☐ PBIS Walkthrough ☐ Marzano's Domain 1, Design Questions 5, 6, 7, 8, 9 ☑ Fidelity of staff classroom management implementation is not monitored to determine training needs this year (you will need to adopt a tool and plan next year) ☐ Other (specify): Explain how this data is collected and analyzed by your school leadership team as a universal screening across teachers to determine the need for classroom management training: Fidelity of Implementation Plan: (3-4 sentences)